All-China Federation of Industry and Commerce

-Leadership
+History

+The ACFIC is a non-governmental chamber of commerce established in 1953.
+The ACFIC was established to advance the Communist Party's interests and promote the party's policies among private entrepreneurs.

 From November 2002 to 2012, the ACFIC had been led by Chairman Huang Mengfu (黄孟复), who, like his predecessors, was also a vice chairman of the Chinese People's Political Consultative Conference National Committee, ranking as a national leader of China.
 His predecessor was Jing Shuping, founder of the first private bank in modern China and the son of a well-known entrepreneur of the late Qing Dynasty.